paulmillr/chokidar/README.md

     Chokidar should function properly.

 * `TypeError: fsevents is not a constructor`
-  * Update chokidar by doing `rm -rf node_modules && npm install`, or update your dependency that uses chokidar.
+  * Update chokidar by doing `rm -rf node_modules package-lock.json yarn.lock && npm install`, or update your dependency that uses chokidar.

 * Chokidar is producing `ENOSP` error on Linux, like this:
   * `bash: cannot set terminal process group (-1): Inappropriate ioctl for device bash: no job control in this shell`